-- Limiting large gatherings of staff not deemed as essential
+- Limiting large gatherings of staff not deemed essential

-- Addressing the safety steps which need to be taken if infection does occur
+- Addressing the safety steps which need to be taken if an infection does occur

 - Creating a workplace safety plan that includes a plan for cleaning and sanitization of common spaces and frequently touched surfaces such as copy equipment, doorknobs, elevator buttons, and countertops